leo-gan/GLD.SerializerBenchmark/README.md

 [Analysis of the Tests is here.]( https://github.com/leo-gan/GLD.SerializerBenchmark/blob/master/GLD.SerializerBenchmark/Analysis.ipynb)

-You can find here more details about [testing process]( https://github.com/leo-gan/GLD.SerializerBenchmark/blob/master/GLD.SerializerBenchmark/Docs/ResultExplanations.md) and [the test results]( https://github.com/leo-gan/GLD.SerializerBenchmark/blob/master/GLD.SerializerBenchmark/Docs/TestResults.txt)
+You can find here more details about [the Testing Process]( https://github.com/leo-gan/GLD.SerializerBenchmark/blob/master/GLD.SerializerBenchmark/Docs/ResultExplanations.md) and [the Test Reports]( https://github.com/leo-gan/GLD.SerializerBenchmark/blob/master/GLD.SerializerBenchmark/Docs/TestResults.txt)

 There are many kinds of serializers; they produce very compact data and produce it very fast.
 There are serializers for messaging, for data stores, for marshaling objects.